Tolulanguy/Simple-Projects/README.md

-# Simple Projects from the Past
+# Simple Projects

-Welcome to my repository containing some past projects I've worked on in the past.
+Welcome to my repository containing some of the simple projects I've worked on in the past while building my coding proficiency.

 ## Introduction